Robyn M. Stuhr, M.A., ACSM-RCEP - Vice President of Exercise is Medicine®

 Mark Stoutenberg, PhD, MSPH - Exercise is Medicine® Program Officer

-Mark Stoutenberg is an Associate Professor and Director of the MPH program at the University of Tennessee at Chattanooga.
+Mark Stoutenberg is an Associate Professor and Chair of the Kinesiology Department at Temple University.
 Mark earned his PhD in Exercise Physiology (2008), a Master’s in Public Health (2011), and was a faculty member in the Department of Public Health at the University of Miami (2011-18).
 His research experience involves the examination of exercise interventions in different populations, such as untrained, inactive adults, breast cancer survivors, and individuals with substance abuse disorders.
 His current work explores how aspects of implementation science can be used to further the integration of physical activity in health care settings and the utilization of referral networks that link patients to community resources.

 Mark has served as a Program Officer with the EIM team since 2013.
-He helps coordinate the international expansion of the EIM Global Health Network, the development of clinical and community tools, the integration of physical activity into health professional training programs, as well as supports several EIM committees.
+He helps coordinate the international expansion of the EIM Global Health Network and EIM Learning Research Collaborative, the development of clinical and community tools, the integration of physical activity into health professional training programs, as well as supports several EIM committees.